MuhammadUzair0786/Preprocessing_Practice/README.md

   - Using scikit-learn's `LabelEncoder` to convert categorical columns (like `Property_Area`) into numeric codes.
   - Adding the encoded values as new columns without dropping the originals.
   - Useful for both ordinal and nominal data.
+- **Feature Scaling:**
+  - **Standardization (Z-score Scaling):**
+    Standardization rescales features so that they have the properties of a standard normal distribution (mean = 0 and standard deviation = 1).
+This is useful when your data has outliers or is not on the same scale.
+    In the notebook, `StandardScaler` from scikit-learn is used to standardize numerical columns such as `LoanAmount`.
+  - **Normalization (Min-Max Scaling):**
+    Normalization rescales the values into a range of [0, 1].
+This is helpful when you want all features to have the same scale, especially for algorithms that are sensitive to the scale of data.
+    In the notebook, `MinMaxScaler` from scikit-learn is used to normalize columns like `CoapplicantIncome`.
 - **Final Dataset:** Ensuring the dataset is clean and ready for machine learning tasks.

 ## Example Code Snippets